About the Project

 The City of Rochester has begun an update to the existing "Renaissance 2010 Plan" that was adopted by City Council in 1999 (*Read the Renaissance 2010 Plan Here*).
 The updated plan entitled "Rochester 4.0 - Our Neighborhoods, Our Future" seeks to establish a cohesive vision that will serve as the roadmap to guide the City for years to come, with an overall time frame of 10 years.

-The comprehensive plan update project will be a community-wide effort that engages residents, business leaders, educational institutions and other important community partners to help establish a common vision, develop priorities and identify action steps that will help ensure that the City reaches its full potential in the years to come.
+The comprehensive plan update project is a community-wide effort that engages residents, business leaders, educational institutions and other important community partners to help establish a common vision, develop priorities and identify action steps that will help ensure that the City reaches its full potential in the years to come.

 Once complete, Rochester 4.0 - Our Neighborhoods, Our Future will be a valuable tool used to help promote the City of Rochester, evaluate future development proposals, inform policy decisions and prioritize City investments in a thoughtful, strategic manner to ensure that "Our future is as bright as our past".